logikfabrik/uJet/docs/source/configuration.rst

 Types of Type Classes to Scan
 -----------------------------
 uJet scans assemblies, looking for all types of type classes (document, media, and data types), by default.
-To limit the scan it's possible to combine the constants of the `SyncronizationMode` enumeration in `web.config`, e.g. `DocumentTypes, DataTypes` to scan and synchronize document, and data types.
+To limit the scan it's possible to combine the constants of the `SynchronizationMode` enumeration in `web.config`, e.g. `DocumentTypes, DataTypes` to scan and synchronize document, and data types.

-The following constants are declared in the `SyncronizationMode` enumeration.
+The following constants are declared in the `SynchronizationMode` enumeration.

 +-----------------+---------------------------------------------------------+
 | Constants                                                                 |